rdegges/rdegges-blog/articles/2010/moved-to-posterous.md

     using markdown as I can basically write all posts in txt format, which is easily identifyable regardless of editor / template rendering engine.
 2. I write a lot of technical posts, so syntax highlighting is a must.
-3. Posterous supports Github's gist embedding, which is basically a javascript include that displays some code with syntax highlighting for easy download.
+3. Posterous supports Github’s gist embedding, which is basically a javascript include that displays some code with syntax highlighting for easy download.

-Anyhow, now that I've got my platform ready for writing again, I will continue updating my site and posting cool information.
+Anyhow, now that I’ve got my platform ready for writing again, I will continue updating my site and posting cool information.

+#### Tags

+life

+#### 1102 views and 0 responses

+  [Previous]: ../../../posts/2010/08/what-i-do-at-work.html
+  [Index]: ../../../index-6.html
+  [Next]: ../../../posts/2010/07/introducing-asterdoc.html
   [Posterous]: http://posterous.com/